1mnj1/2020-Bellyful/README.md

 * AJAX

-This application is a stock and delivery management system for the charity Bellyfull.
+This application is a stock and delivery management system for the charity Bellyful.
+Bellyful provides meals to families with newborn babies, and families with young children who are struggling with illness.

 ### Useful Links